 - This circuit can be used for indication purposes.

-- This circuit can be used at applications where flashing of light is required, as in case of police or ambulance siren light.
+- This circuit can be used in applications where the flashing of light is required, as in the case of police or ambulance siren lights.